iholloma/crdh/_essays/v01-01-synthesis-and-large-scale-textual-corpora.md

   </tbody>
 </table>

-***Table 5.
-Landlords, Tenants, and Property Questions (Bough Category) and Three Sub-Branch Subcategories of Debate, as Assigned by Scholar***

 The 20-level topic "customs and the corn laws" refers to debates about the import and export of goods from Britain, as marked by a tension between land and manufacture that emerged early in the nineteenth